monicasmay/Resume/README.md

 <details><summary>Linux</summary>
 <br>
   I completed the LPI Linux Essentials course on <a href="https://linuxacademy.com/">Linux Academy</a>.
+These courses gave me an introduction to the Linux operating system and the Linux kernel, as well as the Linux command line syntax.
 <br>
   Throughout the course, I learned about the following topics:
 <br>